Event :: 2023 VAREI Annual Seminar

 Session 4: Reporting in Compliance with Regulations, John Cranor

-Session 5: Better Planning for Business Success, Scott Biller
+Session 5: Better Planning for Inspector Success, Scott Biller

 Session 6: Inspecting Masonry, Michael Bryan